GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/remote-hosted-code/index.md

 -   [Evaluate JavaScript in a sandboxed iframe][3].
 -   [Inject remote hosted stylesheets into a web page using insertCSS][4]
--   For DevTool extensions:
-    -   [inspectWindow.eval][5] allows executing JavaScript in the context of the inspected page.
+-   For extensions using `chrome.devtools`: [inspectWindow.eval][5] allows executing JavaScript in the context of the inspected page.
-    -   [chrome.debugger.sendCommand][6] allows JavaScript execution in a debug target.
+-   Debugger extensions can use [chrome.debugger.sendCommand][6] to execute JavaScript in a debug target.

 In these cases, moving your remote hosted code to Manifest V3 requires no additional steps.